titosanxez/rtiroutingservice-plugins/plugins/processors/pyprocessor/README.rst

 -----------------------

-To make your Python *Processor* pluggable, you will need to define a class that inherits from ``pyproc.Processor``.
+To make your Python *Processor* pluggable, you will need to define a class that inherits from ``proc.Processor``.
 This is an abstract class that defines an abstract method for each one of the possible event notifications from the Route.